 Book value per share = total assets – total liabilities / total number of shares issued by the company

 Book value per share = Equity share capital + reserves and surplus / total number of shares issued by the company

 WHY BOOK VALUE IS IMPORTANT?

-When you divide the current price of the share of a company with its book value per share, you get P/B (price to book value) ratio.
-P/B ratio is a highly useful comparison tool while taking an investment decision based on various parameters.
-Book value is primarily important for investors using a investing strategy because it can enable them to find bargain deals on stocks, especially if they suspect that the company is undervalued and/or is poised to grow, and the stocks are going to rise in price.
+When you divide the current price of the share of a company by its book value per share, you get the P/B (price to book value) ratio.
+The P/B ratio is a highly useful comparison tool when making an investment decision based on various parameters.
+Book value is primarily important for investors using an investing strategy because it can enable them to find bargain deals on stocks, especially if they suspect that the company is undervalued and/or is poised to grow, and the stocks are going to rise in price.

-Its utmost important for investors and traders to pay close attention to book value however, to the nature of the company and other assets that may not be well represented in the book value.
+Its utmost importance for investors and traders to pay close attention to book value, however, to the nature of the company and other assets that may not be well represented in the book value.